 This training is also offered as a stand-alone option: the Experiential Training Course Module.
 Applications accepted all year-round.
 Commitment is for the experiential training only, no additional coursework required.

-We are here to answer questions about the residential training or either education program.
-Please check out the program pages for specifics related to each and reach out to us to answer additional questions!
+The program pages have specifics related to each enrollment track and please reach out to us to answer additional questions!